bill-chamal/hyprland_theme_arch/README.md

 In this repository, config files are updated to support the lasted changes from Hyprland and Waybar and also some bugs fixed.

-To install execute "set-hypr" to install everything for you.
+To install everything execute "set-hypr".

 ## The list of packages